Make some sweet money moves and improve your relationship by tackling one of these financial goals for married couples together.

 And approximately how much will the trip cost (you can do this fun research together during a money meeting with your spouse, or you can work with a travel agent for some quotes)?

-Work backwards to see how much you’d need to save each month between now and when you need to book it, so that you can pay for the whole thing in cash.
+Work backward to see how much you’d need to save each month between now and when you need to book it so that you can pay for the whole thing in cash.

 What a sweet time together that will be – and to come home with no debt from it?
 Well, that adds the cherry on top.